American Airlines Center

 A period of rebuilding would see the Mavericks try to reinvent themselves over the course of the 90s.
 The arrival of Jason Kidd out of Cal with the 2nd overall pick in the 1994 draft seemed to signify a step in the right direction, but his first stint in Dallas was short-lived and he left for Phoenix after two seasons.
 In that deal, the Mavericks acquired Michael Finley who carried the team through some lean years.
 Some wheeling and dealing at the 1998 NBA Draft allowed the Mavericks to pick up Steve Nash from the Phoenix Suns and get a 7 foot tall power forward out of Germany named Dirk Nowitzki.
 The face of the franchise for the next 21 years, Nowitzki rejuvenated the franchise and took them to new heights.

 Once again reaching the status of a perennial contender, the Nowitzki led Mavericks reached the playoffs 15 times, with two appearances in the NBA Finals, including the franchise’s only championship, a 2011 victory over LeBron James and the Miami Heat.
 Nowitzki would retire at the end of the 2018-2019 season.

 The current team is in transition, trying to establish an identity after Nowitzki’s departure.
 Via the NBA Draft, Dallas ended up with Luka Doncic (selected third overall), who they acquired in a trade with Atlanta.
-The Mavericks are very excited to develop Doncic in their system.
+The Mavericks are very excited to develop Doncic into a star in this league.
 Rick Carlisle believes he could be a foundation piece for their franchise.
 There is a great wealth of talent in Dallas.
 The Mavs acquired rising star Tim Hardaway, Jr. from the New York Knicks via a mid-season trade last year.
-Kristaps Porzingis missed all of last season with an ACL injury, but signed a five year extension worth $158 million to stay in Dallas.
+Kristaps Porzingis missed all of last season with an ACL injury, but signed a five year extension worth $158 million to stay in Dallas and is back out on the court healthy this year.
 Dwight Powell, Dorian Finney-Smith, and Max Kleber also signed extensions.
-Free agent Seth Curry will join the fold this year, choosing Dallas as his new home to the tune of four years and $32 million.
+Free agent Seth Curry joined the fold this year, choosing Dallas as his new home to the tune of four years and $32 million.